 To read more about Thomas and his remarkable work, visit the Fred Hutch website, which features a remembrance book where friends and colleagues may leave their thoughts.

-To make a donation in Thomas’ memory and continue the legacy of his lifesaving research, visit http://getinvolved.fhcrc.org/thomas.
-Gifts will be directed to the Clinical Research Division, of which Thomas was the founding director.
+To make a donation in Thomas’ memory and continue the legacy of his lifesaving research, visit fredhutch.org/donate and note the gift is in memory of E. Donnall Thomas.